-This taxon is thought to be relatively abundant within the North Star area (ecologia, 2012b), with an estimated 9,848 individuals from 67 populations in 2015 (ecologia, 2016).
-Additionally, a total of 1'825 individuals were recorded within three areas during a recent survey by Spectrum (2020).
-Q. zonalis was often recorded as groups of plants and was commonly recorded on rocky hillslopes high in the landscape, especially on mesa edges and gullies, and on rocky granite outcrops (Spectrum, 2021).
+This taxon is thought to be relatively abundant within the North Star area, with an estimated 9,848 individuals from 67 populations in 2015 (ecologia, 2016).
+Additionally, a total of 1'278 individuals were recorded within three areas around the North Star Project, with only 41 identified with the PPE area, during a targeted Quoya zonalis survey by Spectrum (2020).
+Q. zonalis was often recorded as groups of plants and was commonly recorded on rocky hillslopes high in the landscape, especially on mesa edges and gullies, and on rocky granite outcrops (Spectrum, 2020).